TRAPPIST-1: Skies and impact of stellar light

 Because most of TRAPPIST-1's radiation is in the infrared region, there may be very little visible light on the planets' surfaces; Amaury Triaud, one of the system's co-discoverers, said the skies would never be brighter than Earth's sky at sunset and only a little brighter than a night with a full moon.
 Ignoring atmospheric effects, illumination would be orange-red.
 For TRAPPIST-1e, the central star would be four times as wide in the sky as the Sun in Earth's.
-All of the planets would be visible from each other and would, in many cases, appear larger than Earth's Moon in the sky of Earth, and each would be recognizable as a planet rather than a star.
+All of the planets would be visible from each other and would, in many cases, appear larger than Earth's Moon in the sky of Earth, and each would be recognisable as a planet rather than a star.
 They would undergo noticeable retrograde motions in the sky.
-Observers on TRAPPIST-1e, f, and g, however, could never experience a total stellar eclipse.
+Observers on TRAPPIST-1e, f and g, however, could never experience a total stellar eclipse.
 (Note: That is, the inner planets could never cover the entire disk of TRAPPIST-1 from the vantage point of these planets.)
 Assuming the existence of atmospheres, the star's long-wavelength radiation would be absorbed to a greater degree by water and carbon dioxide than sunlight on Earth; it would also be scattered less by the atmosphere and less reflected by ice, although the development of highly reflective hydrohalite ice may negate this effect.
 The same amount of radiation results in a warmer planet compared to Sun-like irradiation; more radiation would be absorbed by the planets' upper atmosphere than by the lower layers, making the atmosphere more stable and less prone to convection.